When switching over to using a natural perfume, you may notice the scents fade quicker compared with synthetic fragrances…

 Spray Certain Points on Your Body

-Mix Your Perfume with Moisturiser
+Mix Your Perfume with a Moisturiser

-Top-Up During the Day
+Top-Up the Perfume During the Day

 Spray some cotton balls or buds (these ones are eco-friendly) with your perfume and keep them in sandwich bags inside your handbag to use for quick touch-ups over the course of the day.
 It saves space (as a perfume bottle is much bigger) and can easily fit into your clutch.